Starcounter/Docs/guides/network/middleware/README.md

 });
 ```

-In this case, the next response filter would never be called since a response is always returned.
+In this case, the next response filter is never called since a response is always returned.
 That is important to keep in mind when building response filters.

 In the examples above, the response filter checks for information in the request.
-It is also possible to check for information in the response, such as in this example:
+It's also possible to check for information in the response, such as in this example:

 ```cs
 Application.Current.Use((Request request, Response response) =>